oykueren/QUIZIT/README.md

 # QUIZIT

-The game is a quiz game based on Information Technologies, and users are testing their own knowledge on the subject.
+The game is a user-based quiz which python console game that aims the user to learn while the user enjoys.
+QUIZIT is for information technology enthusiasts, at the same time its name inspires by the abbreviation of Information Technologies as Quiz - It.
+In the game, there are 3 categories, which have 12 questions and 1 extra question for each one, for which users can select and game.
+The user can have up to 3 wild cards during the game.
+These are half-and-half joker, answer twice joker and change question joker.
+The user should give as many correct answers as possible, and use the time very well, because a score is calculated for each quiz.
+As a result, an environment that can encourage players is created.
+Additionally, users can find some statics about their own previous games.